pagopa/technology-radar/radar/platforms-and-services/azure-api-management.md

 ### Use cases

-Choose Azure API Management for a robust gateway, ensuring centralized control and enforcement of security policies, authentication, and authorization across your APIs, safeguarding against potential vulnerabilities and unauthorized access.
+Choose Azure API Management for a gateway, ensuring centralized control and enforcement of security policies, authentication, and authorization across your APIs, safeguarding against potential vulnerabilities and unauthorized access.
 Use it as a single entry point of your APIs.

 ### Repositories using Azure Apim